Delhi City Tour

 Gurudwara Bangla Sahab

 Gurudwara Bangla Sahib is very important for Sikh community in Delhi.
-This is a religious place which is located near CP (Central Delhi).
-This Indian community is very popular for charity or donation or for offering free food every day to anyone.
+This is a religious place which is near (Central Delhi).
+However, this Indian community is very popular for charity or donation or for offering free food every day to anyone.
 You can help them to cook or help people.

 Cannaught Palace, Janpath and Palika Bazaar.

 Later you can visit the Center of Delhi which is popular as CP.
 It is famous for shopping and eating.
-There are some famous Bars and You may also visit here Janpath Market and Palika Bazaar which is located under the Central Park.
+Moreover, there are some famous Bars and You may also visit here Janpath Market and Palika Bazaar which is located under the Central Park.

 After breakfast the day starts at 9:00 am.
 This day we shall visit Qutub Minar, india Gate, Parliament House, Humayun Tomb,

-Qutub-Minar is built with patinated red sandstone and is the tallest tower in India.Built in the 13th century, the magnificent tower is located in the capital, It is an architectural marvel of ancient India.The complex has a number of other important monuments such as the gate built in 1310, the Alai Darwaza, the Quwwat-ul-Islam Mosque; the tombs of Altamish, Ala-ud-din Khalji and Imam Zamin.
+Qutub-Minar is built with red sandstone and is the tallest tower in India.Built in the 13th century, the magnificent tower is in the capital, It is an architectural marvel of ancient India.The complex has a number of other important monuments such as the gate, the Alai Darwaza, the Quwwat-ul-Islam Mosque; the tombs of Altamish, Ala-ud-din Khalji and Imam Zamin.

 ” India Gate ” The Gate of India is a famous national monument of India also known as the “All India War Memorial”.
-It was founded in 1927 and inaugurated in 1933.
 It was made to commemorate the soldiers of the British Indian Army who died for the country in the First World War and the Third Anglo-Afghan War.
 This is made of sandstone and granite.
 The height of the India gate is about 42 meters and names of the soldiers who died in the war.
 The inspiration for its design came from the Arc de Triomphe in Paris.
 Before independence there were some British statues in front of the gate of India.
-After independence they were moved to Coronation Park.
-Parliament House can also be visited nearby.

 Note- If you wish and you have time then you can visit a market ‘’Sarojini Nagar’’ o Khan Market.